irmen/Pyro4/docs/source/servercode.rst

 * ``_pyroId`` - the unique id of this object (a ``str``)
 * ``_pyroDaemon`` - a reference to the :py:class:`Pyro4.core.Daemon` object that contains this object

+Even though they start with an underscore (and are private, in a way), you can use them as you so desire.
+As long as you don't modify them!
+The daemon reference for instance is useful to register newly created objects with, to avoid the need of storing a global daemon object somewhere.

-They will be removed once you unregister the object.
+These attributes will be removed again once you unregister the object.

 Network adapter binding (@todo)
 -------------------------------